truthcoin/www.truthcoin.info/_posts/2019-02-14-security-budget.md

 $2.6 B is pretty low -- by comparison, the 2017 annual US Military Budget was $590 billion, and the [FED's annual operating expenses](https://www.federalreserve.gov/publications/2017-ar-federal-system-budgets.htm) totaled $5.7 billion.

-## 2. The Block Subsidy ## {#2-the-block-subsidy}
+## 2. The Block Subsidy

 Fortunately, we can expect the *block subsidy* to give us more security in the future.
 Even though it "halves" once every four years (effectively falling by a factor of 0.84 per year), it hits for full force no matter how high the BTC exchange rate climbs.
 As long as annual appreciation 19%+, it fully compensates for the PP lost to the halvening.
 Historically, the rate has been *much* higher than 19% (more like 70%+), and so the security budget has increased substantially over time, and will continue to do so for a while.

 Of course, eventually the exchange rate must stop appreciating.
-Even [if Bitcoin is outrageously successful](https://coinjournal.net/research-paper-makes-case-5-8-million-bitcoin-price/), it will apparently reach a point where it simply cannot grow faster than 1.077 per year[^n] , as this is apparently the growth in the nominal value of all the world's money.
+Even [if Bitcoin is outrageously successful](https://coinjournal.net/research-paper-makes-case-5-8-million-bitcoin-price/), it will apparently reach a point where it simply cannot grow faster than 1.077 per year[^1] , as this is apparently the growth in the nominal value of all the world's money.

-[^n]: The math is that 1.077 = (25.94/5.85)^(1/20).
+[^1]: The math is that 1.077 = (25.94/5.85)^(1/20).
 And note that 1.077 is below the required "stasis rate" of 1.19.

 Here I show the growth, and ultimate decline of the security budget: